jfowl/server/docs/guides/migrate-etherpad.md

 # Pad migration guide from etherpad-lite

-The goal of this migration is to do a "dumb" import from all the pads in Etherpad, to notes in CodiMD.
+The goal of this migration is to do a "dumb" import from all the pads in Etherpad, to notes in HedgeDoc.
 In particular, the url locations of the pads in Etherpad will be lost.
-Furthermore, any metadata in Etherpad, such as revisions, author data and also formatted text will not be migrated to CodiMD (only the plain text contents).
+Furthermore, any metadata in Etherpad, such as revisions, author data and also formatted text will not be migrated to HedgeDoc (only the plain text contents).

 Note that this guide is not really meant as a support guide.
-I migrated my own Etherpad to CodiMD, and it turned out to be quite easy in my opinion.
+I migrated my own Etherpad to HedgeDoc, and it turned out to be quite easy in my opinion.
 In this guide I share my experience.
 Stuff may require some creativity to work properly in your case.
 When I wrote this guide, I was using [etherpad 1.7.0][] and [codimd 1.2.1][].
 Good luck!